keanumanson/FinTech-Homework-Casestudy/README.md

 *'Retail Sales YoY in Australia averaged 5.71 percent from 1983 until 2021, reaching an all time high of 25 percent in April of 2021 and a record low of -9.10 percent in April of 2020.'*
 This shows the constant growth within Zips target market.
 Covid did affect consumer spending only for it to bounce back harder in 2021, following various government and economic changes.

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+* The solution they offer that their competitors do not offer?

 Zip is a interest free lending provider with *'3 months (interest free) across all products and up to 36 months with some retailers'*.
 Unlike most credit cards who are mainly only interest free as long as you meet the monthly payments.
 For example according to [Digital Outlook](https://www.digitaloutlook.com.au/need-know-lay-buy-services-afterpay-vs-zippay/#:~:text=ZipPay%20gives%20customers%20a%20credit,ranging%20from%20weekly%20to%20monthly.) *'ZipPay gives customers a credit line of up to $1,000 dollars.
 Unlike AfterPay, ZipPay.'* This gives the customers a much longer time period to pay back the money they borrowed.
 ZipPay also has a set minimum monthly repayment of $40.